JayBA1010/2024-CS151-07--Food-Service-Drive-Thru-/README.md

 # Installation Instructions
 How to run the code:

+The source code should already have compiled class files in the out/production/Project folder.

-Compile the Java Files (In Windows)
+Compile the Java Files (In Windows):

 [Run in cmd on src folder]
-for /r %f in (*.java) do javac -d "../bin" "%f"
+for /r %f in (*.java) do javac -d "../project" "%f"

-Now the source code should be compiled as class files in a bin folder contained in the parent folder of src

 # Usage
-Run the Program from .class Files
+Run the Program from .class Files:

-[Run in cmd on bin folder]
-java -cp ../bin core.Main
+[Run in cmd on project folder] java -cp ../project core.Main

 You should see
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -